Eesti keeles

 1. Applying for a visa

-Visa application may also be submitted through an authorised representative or a commercial intermediary.
+A visa application may also be submitted through an authorised representative or a commercial intermediary.
 A representative may be:

 1. A legal representative of a minor or of a person whose active legal capacity is restricted by a court – a legal representative shall together with the visa application submit a document certifying the right of representation;